-As we all know, employee compensation is key for attracting and retaining talent.
-LinkedIn’s Global Talent Trends 2022 report showed that in light of the pandemic, work-life balance has become a top priority for employees, but compensation and benefits is still a close second.
+Employee compensation is key for attracting and retaining talent.
+LinkedIn’s Global Talent Trends 2022 report showed that while work-life balance remains a top priority for employees, compensation and benefits is a close second.

 What Does Compensation Include?